Derazhne: History

 During the Second Polish Republic (1918-1939) Derazhne was the seat of the rural municipality in the district of Rivne Derażne, and from 1 January 1925, of Kostopol Volyn province.
 The Jewish population constituted 624 persons in 1921.
 After the Nazi German troops entered Derazhne on June 28, 1941, the ghetto was organized on October 5, 1941, and it was liquidated on August 24, 1942.
 1,868 Jews were killed altogether in the nearby village of Osowa Wyszka by an Einsatzgruppen.
-About 70 Poles were also killed during the war with only one surviving Polish family.
-Murdered by Ukrainian policemen in German service and members of the Ukrainian Insurgent Army.
+About 70 Poles were also killed during the war with only one surviving Polish family, by Ukrainian policemen in German service and members of the Ukrainian Insurgent Army.

-Ukrainian artist and OUN activist Nil Khasevich (1905-1952) served as a Judge in Derazhne during the Nazi occupation period in 1941.
+Ukrainian artist and OUN activist Nil Khasevych (1905-1952) served as a Judge in Derazhne during the Nazi occupation period in 1941.
 Ukrainian and Russian poet Rostislav Zass (1940-1999) lived for many years and was buried in Derazhne.
 In 2010, a memorial for Ukrainian Insurgent Army freedom fighters was built in Derazhne.